-The BEATRICE TERRY RESIDENCY FOR WOMEN WRITER-DIRECTORS is dedicated to the development of a new work by women or women-identified artists who both write and direct their own work.
-It is not intended for a director who would like to write a first play, or for a writer who has never directed...but rather, someone who identifies a place in both disciplines professionally.
+The BEATRICE TERRY RESIDENCY is designed exclusively for women or women-identified artists who both write AND direct their own work.
+It is not intended for a director who would like to write a play, or for a writer who has never directed...but rather, someone who identifies a place in both disciplines professionally.
 It is named for the acclaimed artist whose career on and off-Broadway epitomized the duality at the core of this residency.

 REHEARSAL SPACE: up to a maximum 29 hours of rehearsal in the Stewart F. Lane/Bonnie Comley Studio Lab at The Drama League Theater Center in Tribeca.

 RESIDENCY STIPEND: A stipend for the developmental expenses of the residency will be awarded.
 Amounts awarded are determined by the selection committee; in 2016 the BEATRICE TERRY RESIDENCY received $3500.
 Applicants will be notified of the amount of the stipend before committing to the residency.